jmetzger/training-kubernetes-networking/kubernetes-networks/antrea/99-exercise-own-cluster.md

 kubectl apply -f .
 ```

-## Schritt 13: Usage of the Emergency Tier - e.g. Attack (only Trainer)
+## Schritt 13: Usage of the Emergency Tier - e.g. Attack

   * We have problems with Ubuntu 16.04. an we want to isolate it.